On Linear Adiabatic Perturbations of Spherically Symmetric Gaseous Stars Governed by the Euler-Poisson Equations: Formulation as the first order 4-dimensional system of ordinary differential equations.

 However, the absence of continuous spectra for the operator $\vec{L}_l$ considered as an operator in $\mathfrak{X}_l$, which is asserted in \cite{Eisenfeld}, is doubtful, although we have not yet found a counter example.

 \\

-This work is supported by JSPS KAKENHI Grant Number JP18K03371.
 The idea to prove the existence of g-modes was obtained during the stay of the author at the Department of Mathematics, National University of Singapore in March 4-11, 2020.
-The author expresses his sincerely deep thanks to Professor Shih-Hsien Yu for the invitation and stimulating discussions, and to the Department of Mathematics, National University of Singapore for the hospitality and the financial support.\\
+The author expresses his sincerely deep thanks to Professor Shih-Hsien Yu for the invitation and stimulating discussions, and to the Department of Mathematics, National University of Singapore for the hospitality and the financial support.
+The author expresses his sincerely deep thanks to the anonymous referee who, having read the manuscript carefully, gave helpful comments to ameliorate the presentation.
+This work is supported by JSPS KAKENHI Grant Number JP18K03371. \\

 {\bf Appendix}\\